adi-boop/palindromeXbday/README.md

+# palindromeXbday
-# An app which checks whether your birthday is a palindrome birthday or not.
+An app which checks whether your birthday is a palindrome birthday or not.